-1 [Planning, Subdivision Codes; Zoning Map - Density Exception in Residential Districts] 2 3 Ordinance amending the Planning Code to rezone all Residential, One Family (RH-1) 4 zoning districts to Residential, Two Family (RH-2) zoning districts, and to provide a 5 density limit exception to permit up to four dwelling units per lot, and up to six dwelling 6 units per lot in Corner Lots, in all RH (Residential, House) zoning districts, subject to 7 certain requirements, including among others the replacement of protected units; 8 amending the Subdivision Code to authorize a subdivider that is constructing new 9 dwelling units pursuant to the density exception to submit an application for 10 condominium conversion or a condominium map that includes the existing dwelling 11 units and the new dwelling units that constitute the project; affirming the Planning 12 Department's determination under the California Environmental Quality Act; and 13 making findings of consistency with the General Plan, and the eight priority policies of 14 Planning Code, Section 101.1, and findings of public necessity, convenience, and 15 welfare under Planning Code, Section 302.
-16 NOTE: Unchanged Code text and uncodified text are in plain Arial font.
-17 Additions to Codes are in single-underline italics Times New Roman font.
-Deletions to Codes are in strikethrough italics Times New Roman font.
-18 Board amendment additions are in double-underlined Arial font.
-Board amendment deletions are in strikethrough Arial font.
-19 Asterisks ( ) indicate the omission of unchanged Code subsections or parts of tables.
-20 outcodient of parte of tables.
-21 Be it ordained by the People of the City and County of San Francisco: 22 23 Section 1.
+1 [Planning, Administrative , Subdivision Codes; Zoning Map - Density Exception in Residential Districts] 2 3 Ordinance amending the Planning Code to rezone all Residential, One Family (RH-1) 4 zoning districts, except for Residential One Family, Detached (RH-1(D)) districts, to 5 Residential, Two Family (RH-2) zoning districts; to rezone the RH-1(D) districts to a new 6 class of residential district called Residential, Two Family, Detached (RH-2(D)) districts: 7 and to provide a density limit exception to permit up to four dwelling units per lot, and 8 up to six dwelling units per lot in Corner Lots, in all RH (Residential, House) zoning 9 districts, subject to certain requirements, including among others the replacement of 10 protected units; amending the Administrative Code to require new dwelling units 11 constructed pursuant to the density limit exception to be subject to the rent increase 12 limitations of the Rent Ordinance ; amending the Subdivision Code to authorize a 13 subdivider that is constructing new dwelling units pursuant to the density exception to 14 submit an application for condominium conversion or a condominium map that 15 includes the existing dwelling units and the new dwelling units that constitute the 16 project; af 17 18 19 20 21 22 23 24 25

+Section 1.
 CEQA and Land Use Findings.
-24 (a) The Planning Department has determined that the actions contemplated in this 25 ordinance comply with the California Environmental Quality Act (California Public Resources

-- Code Sections 21000 et seq.).
+- (a) The Planning Department has determined that the actions contemplated in this ordinance comply with the California Environmental Quality Act (California Public Resources Code Sections 21000 et seq.).
 Said determination is on file with the Clerk of the Board of Supervisors in File No. 210866 and is incorporated herein by reference.
 The Board affirms this determination. - (b) On November 18, 2021, the Planning Commission, in Resolution No. 21031, adopted findings that the actions contemplated in this ordinance are consistent, on balance, with the City's General Plan and eight priority policies of Planning Code Section 101.1.
 The Board adopts these findings as its own.
-A copy of said Resolution is on file with the Clerk of the Board of Supervisors in File No. 210866, and is incorporated herein by reference. - (c) Pursuant to Planning Code Section 302, this Board finds that these Planning Code amendments will serve the public necessity, convenience, and welfare for the reasons set forth in Planning Commission Resolution No. 21031, and the Board adopts such reasons as its own.
+A copy of said Resolution is on file with the Clerk of the Board of Supervisors in File No. 210866 and is incorporated herein by reference. - (c) Pursuant to Planning Code Section 302, this Board finds that these Planning Code amendments will serve the public necessity, convenience, and welfare for the reasons set forth in Planning Commission Resolution No. 21031, and the Board adopts such reasons as its own.
 A copy of said resolution is on file with the Clerk of the Board of Supervisors in File No. 210866 and is incorporated herein by reference.